AnshulSurana/EmailGenerator/README.md

     "Marta Dahl": "mdahl@babbel.com",
     "Vanessa Boom": "vboom@babbel.com"
     }
-* 2: It only considers first two words as first name and last name.`
+* It only considers first two words as first name and last name.`
-* 3: Validation is restricted to empty field and domain regex expressions.
+* Validation is restricted to empty field and domain regex expressions.

+## Project can further be enhanced -
+*  a file uploader can be implemented as a set of data to generate emails from.
+*  emails can be stored in DB.

 # Backend